unlock-protocol/docs/frequently-asked-questions.md

 We recommend the use of in-browser wallets such as [MetaMask](https://MetaMask.io/) \(for both Firefox and Chrome\), or browsers which include wallets directly, such as [Opera](https://www.opera.com/) or [Brave](https://brave.com/).

-February 2020: We are working on adding support for [WalletConnect](https://walletconnect.org/).
-Please reach out if you can help!
+We added support for [WalletConnect](https://walletconnect.org/), which means any wallet which supports it can be used with Unlock.

 If you do not have your own cryptocurrency wallet, you can create an account with Unlock and purchase memberships with your traditional payment \(credit or debit\) cards on _selected_ _locks_.